tektronix/tm_devices/docs/advanced/signal_generators.md

 Function generation on [AWGs](default:AWG) is fundamentally different from [AFGs](default:AFG).
 The [AWG](default:AWG) is stopped and the source channel being used is turned off.
 Predefined waveforms provided with the [AWG](default:AWG) are then loaded from the hard drive into the waveform list for the AWG5200 and AWG70K.
-The sample rate is not source dependent, instead, it is set through the `SignalGenerator` class.
+The sample rate is not source dependent, instead, it is set through the parent class.
 The source channel provided has its waveform, offset, amplitude, and signal path set.
 These attributes can take a while to be set, though once complete, the source channels are turned back on and `AWGCONTROL:RUN` is sent to begin the transmission of the waveform.